Banks' equity research revenue may fall as much as 30 pct by 2020 -report

-June 21 Global banks could see their revenue from equity research fall as much as 30 percent over the next three years, according to a new report from McKinsey & Co.
+June 21 (Reuters) - Global banks could see their revenue from equity research fall as much as 30 percent over the next three years, according to a new report from McKinsey & Co.

 The study, released on Wednesday, said weak performance among asset managers was driving the shift toward lower research revenues.
 New regulations that will force investors in the European Union to pay for research directly was another factor, it said.